-I am excited and a little nervous to share my writing and my beliefs with the world.
-But I know there are others like me who grew up in purity culture and found its messages to be false promises that created shame around sexuality.
+Like you, maybe you grew up in purity culture and found its messages to be false promises that created shame around your sexuality.
+I hope you will start to find some hope and healing.
 Please read my article below, comment, and share if you can relate.

 5 Purity Culture Myths and Why They Are False Promises